 Students are expected to attend every scheduled school day.
-All absences and tardies will be documented.
+All absences and tardies will be classified as nondocumented.
 Certain programs have stricter guidelines, as indicated in their Program Guide, which supersede the policies below.
 However, programs may not increase the number of allowable absences or tardies than are allowed by school policies, below.

 Erwin Technical College follows the School District's calendar, including holidays and early-release days.
-The regular day school schedule for many programs is Monday through Friday from 8:00 a.m. to 2:00 p.m.
-(These times vary during the summer.)
-Evening school hours vary by program, Monday through Thursday.
+The regular day school schedule is Monday through Friday from 8:00 a.m. to 2:00 p.m.
+(These times vary during the Summer Session.)
+Evening school hours vary by program.

-- 1. Tardies and half-day absences are defined as follows: A $\underline{tardy}$ is 1 59 minutes missed, and a $\underline{half-day}$ $\underline{absence}$ is 60 or more minutes missed in any morning, afternoon, or evening instructional block. - 2.
-After the 10th absence or tardy in a program, the instructor will fill out and submit a student referral.
+- 1. Tardies and half-day absences are defined as follows: A tardy is 1 59 minutes missed, and a half-day absence is 60 or more minutes missed in any morning, afternoon, or evening instructional block. - 2.
+After the 10th absence in a program, the instructor will fill out and submit a student referral form.
+After the 10th tardy in a program, the instructor will fill out and submit a student referral form.
 The student will be counseled and placed on attendance probation. - 3.
 Students may accumulate no more than 15 days of absence (in any combination of half and full days) in a 12-month period.
 The next time a student is absent (60 or more minutes in any session), the student may be withdrawn.
 He/she may petition the Academic Affairs Committee (AAC).
 (See AAC and Reentry policies in this handbook) - 4.
 Students may accumulate no more than 15 tardies in a 12-month period.
-The next time a student is tardy (1 59 minutes), the student may be withdrawn.
+The next time a student is tardy (1-59 minutes), the student may be withdrawn.
 He/she may petition the AAC.
 (See AAC and Re-entry policies in this handbook) - 5.
-Appropriate additional absences are allowed for programs exceeding one year in length. - 6.
-Students who find it necessary to leave school during the school day must obtain permission from the classroom instructor and/or clinical supervisor. - 7.
+Upon the completion of one year in a program, three additional absences and three additional tardies per grading period will be allowed for programs that exceed one year. - 6.
+For programs of less than one year, the number of grading periods in the program will be multiplied by 3 absences or 3 tardies per grading period or OCP completion to determine the maximums. - 7.
+The number of absences or tardies may be limited by the student's ability to maintain satisfactory academic progress.
+If absences or tardies prevent satisfactory academic progress, a student will be subject to withdrawal. - 8.
+Students who find it necessary to leave school during the school day must obtain permission from the classroom instructor and/or clinical supervisor. - 9.
 Students absent three (3) consecutive days without contacting their instructor (No Call No Show) may be withdrawn.
 He/she may petition the AAC.